Class of 2016

-The 196 members of the Class of 2015 arrived on August 23, and the Law School welcomed one of its most accomplished classes to date.
-They hail from 33 different states, the District of Columbia, Canada, China, Czech Republic, and Liberia, and their records of achievements, awards, honors, leadership, employment, and service indicates students who will individually and collectively uphold the fine tradition of William & Mary Law School.*
+The members of the Class of 2016 arrived at the Law School on August 19, 2013, hailing from 40 different states, the District of Columbia, China, and Japan.
+Their records of achievements, awards, honors, leadership, employment, and service indicate students who will individually and collectively uphold the fine tradition of William & Mary Law School.

-The Class of 2015 attended 116 different undergraduate institutions, 10 in Virginia and 106 in 33 other states, DC, and two other countries.
-Six percent of the class holds advanced degrees.
+The Class of 2016 attended 149 different undergraduate institutions, 13 in Virginia and 136 in other locations.
+Seven percent of the class have earned advanced degrees.

 The leading Virginia undergraduate institutions were:

 - Virginia Tech

 Other undergraduate institutions with multiple matriculants include: